mundyreimer/mundyreimer.github.io/_posts/2020-12-15-free-energy-principle.md

 A really great [intuitive explanation](https://en.wikipedia.org/wiki/Conservative_vector_field#Intuitive_explanation) of conservative vs. non-conservative vector fields can be given by M.C.
 Escher's lithograph print, *Ascending and Descending*:

-> "Ascending and Descending illustrates a non-conservative vector field, impossibly made to appear to be the gradient of the varying height above ground as one moves along the staircase.
-It is rotational in that one can keep getting higher or keep getting lower while going around in circles.
-It is non-conservative in that one can return to one's starting point while ascending more than one descends or vice versa.
-On a real staircase, the height above the ground is a scalar potential field: If one returns to the same place, one goes upward exactly as much as one goes downward.
-Its gradient would be a conservative vector field and is irrotational.
-The situation depicted in the painting is impossible."

 <br/>

 <center>